dvl-tum/mot_neural_solver/README.md

 | **Test**  |     58.4     |     62.1       |    17836     | 214869     |     1146     |     655 (27.8%)     |  793 (33.7%) |

 Note that these results show a slight difference with respect to the ones reported in the paper.
 Specifically, IDF1 has improved by 0.5 points, and MOTA has decreased by 0.4 points.
-This change is due to using a newer pytorch version and small code and differences introduced while cleaning-up.
+This change is due to using a newer pytorch version and small code differences introduced while cleaning-up.

 ## Cross-Validation
 As explained in the paper, we perform cross-validation to report the metrics of ablation experiments.